-The research proposal defense must be scheduled at least two weeks in advance.
-It must be an oral multimedia-based presentation (such as PowerPoint) of the detailed research proposal.
-The full supervisory committee must be present at the defense.
-The student should provide a copy of the detailed research proposal to all committee members at least two weeks before the exam.
+The research proposal presentation must be scheduled at least two weeks in advance.
+An oral multimedia-based presentation of the research proposal must be given to the committee.
+The full supervisory committee must be present.
+The student should provide a copy of the detailed research proposal to all committee members at least two weeks before this research presentation.
 The detailed research proposal should include the following components:

 - o Title,

-- Background,
+- o Background,

-- Aim and objectives,
+- o Aim and objectives,

-- Scope of work,
+- o Scope of work,

 - Hypotheses to be tested,

-- Methodology,
+- o Methodology,

-- Bibliography and identification of the sources of data/information, and
+- o Bibliography and identification of the sources of data/information, and

 - When available, results, analyses and conclusions produced to date.